bitshares/bitshares-core/README.md

 Build instructions and additional documentation are available in the [wiki](https://github.com/bitshares/bitshares-core/wiki).

-We recommend building on Ubuntu 16.04 LTS, and the build dependencies may be installed with:
+We recommend building on Ubuntu 16.04 LTS (64-bit), and the build dependencies may be installed with:

     sudo apt-get update
     sudo apt-get install autoconf cmake git libboost-all-dev libssl-dev g++ libcurl4-openssl-dev